 Course Evaluation: By examining the participants’ opinions on various aspects of your past course, you can gather important opinions and valuable information on how to improve your courses in the future.
 You can preview the survey here.

 Event/Course Registration: A signup form for Events and Courses.
 You can preview the survey here.

-Web360: With direct feedback you ask your visitor for their opinion at the right time – when they are on your website and it a qualitative complement to the quantitative data from website statistic tools such as Google Analytics.
-It is the most direct way to find out if your visitors are attracted by your design, message and offer.
+Web360: With direct feedback you ask your visitor for their opinion at the right time – when they are on your website.
+It is a qualitative complement to the quantitative data from website statistic tools such as Google Analytics and the most direct way to find out if your visitors are attracted by your design, message and offer.
 The purpose of the survey is to assure the quality of the website and gain insight into potential areas for improvement.
 You can preview the survey here.